biglocalnews/warn-scraper/README.md

 ## About

 The project is sponsored by [Big Local News](https://biglocalnews.org/#/about), a program at Stanford University that collects data for impactful journalism.
-The code is maintained by Stanford Professor [Serdar Tumgoren](https://comm.stanford.edu/faculty-tumgoren/) and [Ben Welsh](https://palewi.re/who-is-ben-welsh/), a visiting data journalist from the Los Angeles Times.
+The code is maintained by Stanford Lecturer [Serdar Tumgoren](https://comm.stanford.edu/faculty-tumgoren/) and [Ben Welsh](https://palewi.re/who-is-ben-welsh/), a visiting data journalist from the Los Angeles Times.